hathitrust/hathitrust_catalog_indexer/README.md

 ## Environment variables

   * `DDIR` data directory, defaults to `/htsolr/catalog/prep`
+  * `JOURNAL_DIRECTORY` location of journal files (see Date-Independent Indexing above) defaulting to `journal/` inside the repo directory.
   * `LOG_DIR` where to store logs, defaults to `/htsolr/catalog/prep`.
   * `MYSQL_HOST`, `MYSQL_DATABASE`, `MYSQL_USER`, `MYSQL_PASSWORD` *required* unless run with `NO_DB`.
   * `NO_DB` if you want to skip all the database stuff.
 Useful for testing.
 Implied by `NO_EXTERNAL_DATA`.